Skip to content

 add

-Append entry and return the new Table view.
+Append a fresh [[path]] entry and return its Table view.

 to_list